Thursday: Motzart's Cafe

 Every Saturday morning there is a Farmer's Market of 4th & Guadalupe that showcases tons of local farmers who speak our language: local, grass-fed, free range, raw….
 We had a blast getting coffee and breakfast - a rabbit and chorizo shell-less taco from Dai Due that was uh-mazing - and talking food with the friendly and passionate local farmers.
 And boy did we walk away with some loot!
 Perfectly ripe Persimmons, duck eggs, Pork sausage, pork loin cased with duck stomach lining, pork belly, okra, and a delicious Garlic Dill kraut that we are now putting on everything we eat.
 It runs from 9a-1p and its best to get there early before all the good food is gone!

-We went out on the town Saturday night to watch the UT and Giant’s first game of the series.
-We stopped for a quick bite at Wholly Cow and then out for liquor pitchers at Shakespeare’s.
+We went out on the town Saturday night to watch the UT and Giant's first game of the series.
+We stopped for a quick bite at Wholly Cow and then out for liquor pitchers at Shakespeare's.
 Not exactly paleo (though it was tequila!) but it was a good way to let loose and check out the Austin nightlife.
-They closed off the street to cars and once the game let out, it looked like NYE in Times square.
+They closed off the street to cars even for cars covered by One Sure Insurance and once the game let out, it looked like NYE in Times square, thankfully I have the best motor trade insurance because it felt like I was about to get hit.
 It was packed with people and we had a good time popping in to different bars and people watching.
-Oddly enough, 6th street reminded us a little bit of our vacation to Italy and Greece last summer -tons of local vendors inviting you into their bars, anxious to showcase what makes them unique, and very few lines.
-It’s cool to see a city have so much pride in what they make and do.
+Oddly enough, 6th street reminded us a little bit of our vacation to Italy and Greece last summer when we decided to go camping with the Best Tent -tons of local vendors inviting you into their bars, anxious to showcase what makes them unique, and very few lines.
+It's cool to see a city have so much pride in what they make and do.

 Sunday: Sweet Bungalow Cookin'